 For many business owners, tax season is a stressful time of year (and it’s right around the corner!).
 Looking to make this year’s tax season better than the last?
 Keila Hill-Trawick, Certified Public Accountant, entrepreneur, and guest columnist has three easy tips to get started.

 First things first: Taxes can feel scary.
 The deadline approaches annually, and suddenly you’re in a mad dash to get everything sent over to your preparer in time to meet the deadline.
 But it doesn’t have to be this way!
 There are a few steps you can take right now to make the process more seamless.

 1. Get organized.

 All of the government documents that have started showing up (or will soon) need a digital home.
 Using a secure online storage platform, take photos of the docs and save them to a folder named for the current tax year.
 You’ll make sure you’re not accidentally missing a document left on your dining room table, and you can easily share with your tax preparer when requested.
 (Extra credit: Save the document as a PDF!
 Your accountant will thank you. 🙂)

 Your numbers tell your tax return everything it needs to know, but they’ve got to be accurate.
 Take the time to review last year’s transactions to ensure that every amount that has come in and out of the business has been included and properly categorized.
 If you have any that you’re not sure about, flag them for your tax preparer.

 3. Find assistance early.

-Good tax prep firms fill up quick!
+Good tax prep firms fill up quickly!
 Start looking for your accountant as soon as possible to give yourself time to ask questions and build rapport before they’re in the throes of deadlines.
-Make sure that they are familiar with your industry and businesses like yours so they’re able to answer your questions, and be proactive about guiding you through tax planning and strategy.
+Make sure that they are familiar with your industry and businesses like yours so they’re able to answer your questions and be proactive about guiding you through tax planning and strategy.